 Synchronous Generator Transients

-That is the complete article on power and torque of synchronous generator if you want to know something more ask in comments.
+That is the complete article on the power and torque of synchronous generators and power and torque relation, if you want to know something more ask in the comments.
 See you in the next tutorial Synchronous Generator Parameter.

 Good web site you’ve got here..
 It’s hard to find excellent writing like yours